SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 cf_password = "YOUR WORKSHOPUSER PASSWORD"
 ```

 Save and close the file.

 > **Note** - due to the naming convention `terraform.tfvars` Terraform will automatically inject the values defined in that file when you trigger a `terraform` command.
 As the variable `cf_password` is marked as `sensitive` it will not show up in any terminal output of Terraform.

 Now we are ready to go to deploy the app.
-As we have added a new resource, we must firt update the basic setup.
+As we have added a new resource, we must first update the basic setup.
 Execute the following command:

 ```bash
 terraform init -upgrade